thycotic/privman-docs/app-control/actions/deny-file.md

 [priority]: # (5)
 # Deny File Access Action

-As the name suggests, this type of action will prevent applications from reading or writing (or both) to certain directories or to Microsoft Office documents.
+As the name suggests, this type of action will prevent applications from reading or writing (or both) to certain directories or to certain file types.

 ![Deny File Access Action Details](images/deny-file.png)